ofajzea/projet-4/README.md

 ## Organization
 - This project is organized into 10 session of 4 hours each.
 - The students will divide in groups of 3 to 4 students and approach one of the problems described in the `Projects` section, or some new proposal, which has to be validated by one of the supervisors.
 - Each group is required to present a series of documents, as described in the `Deliverables` section.
-- The deliverables have to be presented through a merge request on the central git repository (that is, the repository where this file is located); more instructions are provided in the `Deliverables` section
+- The deliverables have to be presented through a merge request on the central git repository (that is, the repository where this file is located); more instructions are provided in the `Deliverables` section.
 - The presence to each session is required and each absence will cause a penalization on your final score (0.25 deducted points for each missed hour).

 ## Deliverables